 Concerns about the loss or theft of nuclear materials from Russia have grown since the September 11 attacks on the World Trade Center and Pentagon.
 Analysts and government officials have noted that Osama bin Laden may have sought to acquire nuclear materials, possibly to construct a nuclear explosive device, but, more likely, to construct a "dirty bomb."
-With this type of weapon, nuclear waste or other radioactive materials would be combined with conventional explosives and would be dispersed over a wide area when the bomb exploded.
+With this type of weapon, nuclear waste or other radioactive materials would be combined with conventional explosives and dispersed over a wide area.

 There have been numerous reports of nuclear materials from facilities in the former Soviet Union appearing on the black market in Europe.
 In most cases, the materials lacked the purity to be used to manufacture nuclear weapons.
 However, in several of the reported cases, the materials could have been useful to a nation seeking to develop nuclear weapons.
 In May 1999, the National Research Council, an arm of the U.S. National Academy of Sciences, issued a report stating that security at Russia's nuclear materials facilities was worse than previously reported.
 The report argued for sustained cooperation between the United States and Russia to improve security and prevent the diversion of these materials.
 Officials from the Russian Atomic Energy Ministry disputed these reports and argued that some safeguards are Russian facilities were more stringent than those at U.S. facilities.
+The National Intelligence Council also highlighted the risks of theft or diversion from facilities housing nuclear materials in its report to Congress in February 2002.

-The U.S. Department of Energy (DOE) estimates that there may be enough weaponsusable nuclear materials to produce 40,000 nuclear weapons at facilities in 8 countries that were once a part of the Soviet Union.
+The U.S. Department of Energy (DOE) estimates that there may be enough weapons-usable nuclear materials to produce 40,000 nuclear weapons at facilities in 8 countries that were once a part of the Soviet Union.
 The Soviet Union secured most of these facilities by placing them in closed cities or by using with gates and armed guards.
 But, according to DOE, budget cuts and political upheavals have undercut this system.
 Many facilities lacked fences, monitors, alarms, and comprehensive accounting systems to keep track of materials.
 Reports indicate that even those facilities with security and monitoring systems often disconnected them to save money on electric bills and to reduce false alarms.
 They also have been unable to pay the guards and officers charged with maintaining security at the facilities.